 The virtual assistant market is booming!
 Thanks to artificial intelligence (AI) technology, devices that model human interaction to perform multiple tasks have grown considerably in popularity.
 Google Assistant, Microsoft’s Cortana, Apple Siri, and Amazon Echo are widely known.
 But there are other incredible real-world applications across industries such as education, healthcare, home care, and self-driving cars gaining ground due to the growing trends of outsourced assistance, a mobile workforce, and placing importance on customer engagement.
-Here’s a look at robust, real-world applications of AI making life better for people worldwide.
+Here’s a look at robust, real-world applications of AI and virtual assistants making life better for people worldwide.

 No Student is Left Behind with the Help of AI

 While AI will never replace human teachers, it can provide beneficial learning support and is already being integrated into school systems at both the classroom and institution level.
 One common way teachers are using AI virtual assistance is through the use of chatbots for encouragement, reminders, and prompt assistance to help students stay on track.

 Over at the STEM Academy of Lewisville, teachers use the Ohmni telepresence robot to increase interaction and engagement among students and subject matter experts.
 Astronauts from NASA, for example, are able to use this collaboration tool to dial in and provide instruction to students, giving the feeling that they are right there in the room.